 - I do some yoga every day.
 Slow mindful Sun Salutations are my jam.
 For a long time, I avoided the lunge, doing the Ashtanga jump back/jump forward.
 I’m good with the lunge now.

 - I added tree pose because it helps my wobblier left leg become more stable, and I do bridge pose for glute strength.

 - I’ve followed a Weston A. Price Foundation diet, which is anti-inflammatory, and currently am experimenting with a ketogenic diet (high fat, moderate protein, low carb) to lose fat and preserve muscle.

 - I still wear the Morton’s foot insoles when I’m going to do much standing, walking, or hiking.
 My stamina has improved.
-I did a 4.8 mile hike in the mountains of Big Bend National Park in December without the SI belt on, and although I was tired afterwards, I wasn’t feeling pain in my SI joint like I used to.
+I did a 4.8 mile hike in the mountains of Big Bend National Park in December with the SI belt on.
+I was tired afterwards, but I wasn’t feeling pain in my SI joint like I used to.

 - My body told me it was time to test not wearing it.
 I forgot to put it on one night and the following day, felt fine, and figured I’d test not wearing it for a few days to see if the stability held.
 I put it back on once or twice, but haven’t since.

 I hope this encourages all of you to know that if you really commit to healing an injury like this, no matter how old it is or you are, you can get better.
 Although our bodies are healing themselves all the time, there’s so much you can do to support that process.